SACHI Dental Clinic

 Items to Bring When Visiting

-• My Number Card, Health Insurance Card (Required): If you wish to receive insurance-covered treatment, please be sure to bring your health insurance card.
+• My Number Card and health insurance card (required): If you wish to receive treatment covered by insurance, please be sure to bring your health insurance card.

-• Medical Certificate (if applicable): If you have a medical certificate, please be sure to present it at reception.
+• Medical subsidy certificate (if applicable): If you have a medical subsidy certificate, please be sure to present it at reception.

-• Medication Notebook (if applicable): If you are taking any medications, please present your medication notebook.
-This helps ensure accurate treatment.
+• Medication notebook (if applicable): If you are currently taking any medication, please present your medication notebook.
+It is very helpful for providing accurate care.

 • Referral Letter (if applicable): If you have a referral letter from another medical institution, please submit it at reception.

-• Patient Card (for return visits): Patients who have previously visited our clinic should bring their patient card.
-Alternatively, installing our patient card app will make reservations and other processes smoother.
+• Patient card (for returning patients): If you have visited our Clinic before, please bring your patient card.
+Installing the patient card app will also make reservations and other procedures smoother.

-After submitting your medical questionnaire, please wait in the waiting room until your name is called.
-Please relax during this time.
+After submitting your medical questionnaire, please wait in the waiting area until your name is called.
+We provide a relaxing environment, so please feel at ease.

 Additional Notes for Initial Reception

-• Punctuality Request: Our clinic operates on an appointment system.
-If you arrive late for your appointment, we may not be able to secure adequate treatment time, so please arrive with time to spare.
+• Punctuality request: Our Clinic operates on an appointment-only basis.
+If you arrive late, we may not be able to secure sufficient time for your appointment.
+Therefore, please allow extra time when coming to the Clinic.

 • Addressing Questions: Our reception staff strives to carefully address patient concerns and questions.
 Please feel free to ask if you have any unclear points.